‘Chojubai’ Quince—Diminutive Jewels

 Chojubai’s ease of ramification is enhanced with training, creating dense forms of intense complexity.
 Most unique to the Chojubai is the natural eccentricity and unexpected angles and directions in the branching, which are usually encouraged as they represent the special flavor of this variety.
 If this were a plant trained by music, that music would be jazz.

 If you have a Chojubai, you’re lucky.
-Keep it moist.
-But plant in deeper containers to prevent soggy situations.
+Plant in deeper containers to prevent soggy situations.
 If you have a young plant, put it in a training pot with large size soil mix for a few years, so you have some energy to manipulate.
-Keep in the sun.
-Use a pesticide when shoots are elongating to control aphids.
-Wire main branches and shoots from the base for multiple trunks, and cut and grow following that.
-Cutting rather than wiring is not so much to create branch taper, as there will be little of that, but for the short, zigzagging and erratic branching that is only created by many years of scissor work.
+Keep in the sun up to 75 F, then 50% shade cloth through hotter weather.
+They love water.
+And they love lots of fertilizer— about as much as a Japanese Black Pine!
+On young plants, wire main branches and shoots from the base for multiple trunks.
+Older plants may be maintained exclusively with directional trimming of shoots.
 Cut back in June to one to three internodes only on refined trees (and again in the fall), leave extensions on younger plants to develop trunk.
-Always immediately remove shoots that come from the base that you are not intending to use as trunks—they will weaken the older areas.
+Always immediately remove shoots that come from the base that you are not intending to use as trunks—they will quickly weaken the older areas, and can kill them off in short order.
+We’re trying to ‘fake’ a shrub into being a tree.
 There’s more to it, but that will get you started.

 Another Chojubai, one of my favorites in the yard.